fbpx

 Guest Profile

-Jason Hosler is an Enrolled Agent (EA) and holds Series 7 and 66 FINRA securities registrations.
+Jason Hosler holds Series 7 and 66 FINRA securities registrations.
 He brings a technological edge to our firm and helps many of our clients stay current in the fast-moving age of the internet.

 Podcast Host